Blogs Blogs

 • Slowdown in Insurance Premium Globally

-The global GDP is set to slow down to 2.3% in the year 2025, with declining Insurance premium growth, expected to hit 2% (from 5.2%) as a result of the US tariffs.
+The global GDP is set to slow down to 2.3% in the year 2025, with shifting global insurance trends impacting premium growth, which is expected to hit 2% (from 5.2%) as a result of the US tariffs.
 This, in turn, can decline both the non-life and life Insurance premium growths, at 2.6% and 1% respectively

 • Effects on the Market